t1mbu/redink/main.md

 - Add title to texts
 - Generating outline from text (do it clientside with JSON? after submit button once)
+- Add questions which asks users to reorganize their notes and provide highlevel explanations

 # Works Cited